DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/20 Sort Data.md

-Users can sort grid records by a single or multiple columns.
-Use the **sorting**.[mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/sorting/#mode) option to set the mode.
+The **sorting**.[mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/sorting/#mode) option specifies whether users can sort grid records by single or multiple columns.
 This tutorial uses the default sorting mode - single.

-You can also set a column's [sortOrder](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortOrder) and [sortIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortIndex) options to specify initial sorting settings. **sortIndex** applies only in multiple sorting mode.
+You can also set a column's [sortOrder](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortOrder) and [sortIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#sortIndex) options to specify the initial sorting settings. **sortIndex** applies only in multiple sorting mode.

 ---
 ##### jQuery